g-gundam/g-gundam.github.io/about.md

 - I had intended it to be a throwaway account, but it has since taken on a life of its own.
 - Which timeline am I activating?
   + Looking for things to do.
+  + I don't know what to do next here.
 - It's been a while since I've looked at chartserver.jl.